-The Department is responsible for ensuring the approved "Overview of Child Care Management" courses offered through accredited vocational-technical schools, community colleges, colleges, and universities meet the requirements for the Director Credential coursework.
-A list of approved "Overview of Child Care Management" courses may be obtained from the Department's website at www.myflfamilies.com/childcare.
+The Department is responsible for ensuring the approved "Overview of Child Care Management" courses offered through vocational-technical schools. community/state colleges and universities meet the requirements for the Director Credential coursework.
+A list of approved "Overview of Child Care Management" from Department's website courses mav be obtained the at www.myflfamilies.com/childcare.

 - A. Currently approved vocational-technical schools, community colleges, colleges and universities offering "Overview of Child Care Management" courses must submit an annual attestation for Director Credential coursework by September 30 to the Department or its designated representative.
 Failure to submit a completed annual attestation shall result in revocation of course approval.
 Compliant "Overview of Child Care Management" training providers must ensure availability of all training program files to the Department upon request and be subject to both informal and formal audits.
 Upon receipt of each provider's proof of compliance, the Department will designate a program as one of the following: - 1.
 Compliant, if the approved program has met the requirements and is currently accepting students. - 2.
 Compliant/Non-Operational, if the program has met the requirements but is not currently accepting students. - 3.
 Noncompliant, if the program has failed to maintain the requirements or has voluntarily decided to no longer accept students.
-Noncompliant training providers of Overview of Child Management courses will not be accepted by the Department and will be removed from the approved list. - B. The Department will accept a Director/Administrator Credential/Certificate that has been issued by another state agency which authorizes an individual to be a director of a child care facility in that state, subject to approval by the Department of Children and Families.
+Noncompliant training providers Overview of Child Management courses will not be accepted by the Department and will be removed from the approved list. - B. The Department will accept a Director/Administrator Credential/Certificate that has been issued by another state agency which authorizes an individual to be a director of a child care facility in that state, subject to approval by the

+Department of Children and Families.
 Third party issuances of such credentials/certificates will not be accepted.

-C. Applications for "Overview of Child Care Management" course approval will no longer be accepted by the Department.
+C. Applications for new coursework are no longer accepted by the Department.
 Child care program administration courses offered for college credit may be reviewed for acceptance to meet the Overview of Child Care Management requirement.